 More than 18,000 babies were born from treatment cycles in 2020 – the highest yearly record – highlighting the positive relationship between advances in fertility treatment and subsequent pregnancy and birth rates.

 Many factors can influence a couple or individual’s IVF journey and the ability to achieve a healthy pregnancy and baby.
 Factors known to impact the outcome of fertility treatment include the age of the woman at the time of egg retrieval, the cause of infertility, the body mass index (BMI) of both gamete (egg and sperm) providers, lifestyle factors (smoking, recreational drug use and alcohol consumption) and medication use.
+Understanding these factors is crucial in improving IVF success rates in Australia.
 This article provides an overview of the most important factors that influence your chance of conceiving with IVF.

 As each couple and individual’s fertility journey is unique, we recommend that you discuss your specific circumstances with one of our caring and experienced fertility specialists.